karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 1- On my Azure DevOps account I'm just going to create:

-- A new Team Project called "**Provisioning**", and inside it I will create:
+- A new Team Project called _"**Provisioning**"_ and inside I will create:
-  - An Git repository named **"AppA"**:
+  - A Git repository named _**"AppA"**_:
-    - That's where the application source code is going to be.
+    - That's where the **application source code** is going to be.
-  - A Git repository named **"Manifests"**:
+  - A Git repository named _**"Manifests"**_:
-    - That's the centralized repository that Flux is going to monitor.
+    - That's the **centralized repository** that Flux is going to monitor.
-- An Azure Service connection with permissions to push a docker image and  a helm chart into ACR.
+- An Azure Service connection with permissions to push and pulll images from ACR.

-2 - Create an Azure Container Registry.
+2 - On my Azure subscription I'm going to create an Azure Container Registry called "_**acrgitopsdev**_"

 ## Step 1 - Creating an application
 ---

 It's going to be a .NET Core 3.1 WebAPI.
-The application per se it's not important, it could be anything.

-There are a couple of things I want to remark:
+The application per se it's not important.
+But there are a couple of things I want to remark:
 - The app needs to have a _DockerFile_, because I'm using Kubernetes and Kubernetes likes containers...
 - The app also needs to have a _/chart_ folder.
-That folder is going to contain all the Kubernetes definition files that the application needs to run.
+That folder is going to contain all the Kubernetes definition files that the application needs.
-I need that folder because I'm going to pack all the Kubernetes files into a Helm Chart and use it afterwards to deploy the application inside the cluster.

 An example of the application structure would be something like this: